WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

     --event-socket-port=12345
 ```

-In this case, the CLI:
-- Reads the configuration from the _./tornado/engine/config_ directory
-- Executes the __daemon__ command that starts the Engine
+In this case, the CLI executes the __daemon__ command that starts the Engine with the
+configuration read form the _./tornado/engine/config_ directory.
+In addition,
-- Searches for Filter and Rule definitions in the _./tornado/engine/config/rules.d_ directory
+it will searches for Filter and Rule definitions in the _./tornado/engine/config/rules.d_
-  in order to build the processing tree
+directory in order to build the processing tree.
-- Opens a TCP port at _0.0.0.0:12345_ for receiving Tornado Events

 ### Structure and Configuration: The JSON Collector